Umuzi-org/ACN-syllabus/content/projects/tdd/simple-calculator-part1/_index.md

 2. GREEN: Write code to make the tests pass.
 3. REFACTOR: Make sure the code is understandable and clean.

-Remember to make sure your tests still pass after refactoring them.
+Remember to make sure your tests still pass after any refactoring.

 ## Set up environment

-### JavaScript:
+### JavaScript

 Use Jasmine to test your code. _Please do not use the SpecRunner html file_ to test your code.
 Run Jasmine on the terminal.

 - {{< contentlink path="topics/jasmine-unit-tests" >}} .
 Look under the heading: _Getting set up (like a boss)_ for instructions to set up.

 After setting up Jasmine on the terminal, please ensure that your directory has the following:

-- A src folder that has a file called:

-  - simple_calculator.js <---- this is where you will implement all your functionality.

-- A spec folder that has a file called:
-  - simple_calculator_spec.js <---- this is where you will put your tests.

 Your directory structure should look like this: